folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

   of tenants, which will now have one entry, Our Library.
 * Click the **[Edit]** link next to Our Library.
-A list of modules that are available to the tenant is shown at the bottom, currently consisting of only one entry for the Sample Module.
+A list of modules that are available to the tenant is shown at the bottom, currently consisting of only one entry for the Circulation Module.
-* Click the **Enable** link next to Sample Module.
+* Click the **Enable** link next to Circulation Module.
 The link changes to **[X]**.

 #### Run the sample module